 Suraiya Allidina

-Post-doctoral Scholar
+Post-doctoral Researcher

 In my spare time, you can find me watching women’s soccer, reading fantasy novels, or learning how to whittle.